Unwell activist Stan Swamy seeks permission to use sipper in jail, court to hear plea in 20 days

 The court also mentioned Taloja Central jail superintendent’s submission that Swamy has been lodged “in the separate cell in the hospital/dispensary section” and that he is not suffering from any illness “for which the treatment is not available in the prison.”

 The 83-year old Jesuit priest was arrested by the National Investigation Agency in Ranchi on October 8 and was brought to Mumbai the next day.
-The agency alleged that is a member of the banned Communist Party of India (Maoist) and was involved in a conspiracy to instigate caste violence in the Bhima Koregaon village near Pune in 2018.
+The agency had alleged that Swamy is a member of the banned Communist Party of India (Maoist), and was involved in a conspiracy to instigate caste violence in the Bhima Koregaon village near Pune in 2018.
 He has been in judicial custody since October 9.